 Computational biophysics

 In the field of computational biophysics, we mainly study the behaviour of large molecules such as proteins, DNA and RNA.
-Using tools from statistical and computational physics, we build models and investigate biomolecular processes and properties.
+Using tools from statistical and computational physics, we construct models and investigate biomolecular processes and properties.

 We also investigate the possibility of using quantum computers to solve biomolecular problems.
 As a first demonstration, we have calculated the structure of proteins in a simple lattice-based model on a quantum computer.